MTCodes01/Music-player-using-emotion/README.md

-# Music-player-using-emotion
+# Vibify

 ## Project Description

-The **Emotion-Detecting Music Player** is an program that uses facial emotion recognition to create a personalized music experience.
+The **Vibify** is an program that uses facial emotion recognition to create a personalized music experience.
 By detecting the user's emotional state through a camera, the player automatically selects and plays music that matches or enhances the detected mood.

 ## Features